Brauer group: Galois cohomology

+associated to the short exact sequence 1 → G_{m} → GL(n) → PGL(n) → 1.

 The Brauer group of a scheme

 The Brauer group was generalized from fields to commutative rings by Auslander and Goldman.
 Grothendieck went further by defining the Brauer group of any scheme.

 There are two ways of defining the Brauer group of a scheme X, using either Azumaya algebras over X or projective bundles over X. The second definition involves projective bundles that are locally trivial in the étale topology, not necessarily in the Zariski topology.
 In particular, a projective bundle is defined to be zero in the Brauer group if and only if it is the projectivization of some vector bundle.